jackjwilliams/jackjwilliams.github.io/_posts/2016-06-23-aws-autoscaling-with-octopus-deploy.md

 ---
 ## Fear Not, It Can Be Done

 Let me first give accolades to Jeffery Palermo.
 He did a bootcamp on Continuous Delivery at the Kansas City Developer Conferencce that I attended - it really made me re-think our CD process.
-It was his kindness and helpfulness to other developers and I that reminded me I need to give back as well.
+It was his kindness and helpfulness to other developers that reminded me I need to give back as well.
 I've been a long time reader of his blogs and books, and overall fan.
 It was really cool to meet him in person and see how much of a helping spirit he has.

 I've been meaning to blog about this but just haven't found the time.
-Now is as good a time as any, I just got done with day one of the KCDC.
+Now is as good a time as any!

 ### Background